lyw02/agile-software-practice-assignment1/README.md

     __Test step__:
     1. Enter invalid email and password.
     2. Click log in button.
-    3. Use a Cypress Custom command to handle logging in.
+    3. Use a Cypress Custom Command to handle logging in.

     __Expected outcome__: Display alert "Failed to log in".
   + __Test case__: Should sign up successfully.
     __Test step__:
-    1. Use a Cypress Custom command to generate random email.
+    1. Use a Cypress Custom Command to generate random email.
     2. Enter valid email, password and password confirmation.
     3. Click sign up button.

     __Expected outcome__: URL should be "http://localhost:3000/login" (jump to log in page).
   + __Test case__: Should fail to sign up (passwords do not match).
     __Test step__:
-    1. Use a Cypress Custom command to generate random email.
+    1. Use a Cypress Custom Command to generate random email.
     2. Enter valid email, but different password and password confirmation.
     3. Click sign up button.